Eindhoven

 Two templates are available to support applicants with the drafting of proposals: a template for pre-proposals and a template for full proposals.
 Use of the templates is mandatory for applications to the DRIVE, 4TU.CEE and EuroTeQ funds.

-Submission of a pre-proposal is highly recommended. but not mandatory.
+Submission of a pre-proposal is highly recommended when applying for funding from one fund, but not mandatory.
 Based on the review of the pre-proposals, applicants receive feedback and an (non-binding) advice on the submission of a full proposal.

 The DRIVE program (2025-2030) is the successor of the BOOST! program (2019-2024) and aims to enhance the quality of education with digitalization.
 This call for proposals is aimed at realizing TU/e’s Vision on Education towards (1) learning in a flexible hybrid system to facilitate diverse learning paths, (2) an authentic, integrative, and activating educational concept: Challenge Based Learning, and (3) self-directed learning that acknowledges personal development and professional identity.